Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Experiment and Result

 \subsection{Reconstruction on GE Clinical Cardiac Dataset}

-For GE Clinical Cardiac experiments, raw projections are available and sinograms are extracted.
-The ground truth CT images are obtained by reconstructing from the full-view sinograms.
-We conduct a zero-shot evaluation without pretraining or fine-tuning on clinical data, reflecting real-world scenarios.
-Both diffusion models and our method are trained on AAPM, while sparse-view sinograms from the clinical cardiac dataset serve as the sole input.
-To simulate sparsity, we uniformly subsample 123 views from the original 984-view acquisition.
-For evaluation, we reconstruct the full 3D volume slice by slice.
-For visualization in Fig.~\ref{fig:ge}, we present the central slice as a representative example.
+For the GE clinical cardiac experiments, raw projections are available and fan-beam sinograms are extracted.
+Ground-truth CT images are obtained by reconstructing from the full-view (984-view) sinograms.
+We evaluate in a \emph{zero-shot} setting without any pretraining or fine-tuning on clinical data to better reflect real-world deployment: all diffusion models and CDPIR are trained on AAPM only, and the sparse-view clinical sinograms are used as the sole input at test time.
+To simulate extreme sparsity, we uniformly subsample 123 views from the original 984-view acquisition.
+For evaluation, we reconstruct the full 3D volume slice-by-slice; Fig.~\ref{fig:ge} shows the central slice as a representative example.

-From Fig.~\ref{fig:ge}, one can see that iterative methods (\emph{e.g.} ASD-POCS) outperform U-Net-based diffusion models (DiffusionMBIR, MCG), showing that their learned priors are highly domain-sensitive.
-Even advanced models such as DDS provide only marginal gains in this OOD setting.
-In Row 2, severe sparse-view artifacts remain in all baselines, including DDS and Restormer, while our method suppresses them effectively.
-Row 3 shows SSIM maps, where our method achieves the highest similarity, improving by about +0.07 over DDS.
-These results demonstrate that CDPIR generalizes more robustly under extreme-view sparsity, making it well-suited for clinical reconstruction.
+As shown in Fig.~\ref{fig:ge}, classical iterative reconstruction (e.g., ASD-POCS) outperforms U-Net-based diffusion baselines (DiffusionMBIR, MCG), indicating strong domain sensitivity of their learned priors in this clinical OOD setting.
+Even advanced diffusion baselines such as DDS yield only marginal visual improvements, and severe sparse-view streaking remains visible in the reconstructions of all baselines (Row~2), including DDS and Restormer.
+In contrast, CDPIR substantially suppresses these artifacts while better preserving clinically relevant structures.
+The SSIM maps (Row~3) further highlight the improved structural agreement of CDPIR, with an SSIM gain of approximately $+0.09$ over ASD-POCS on this representative slice.

+Quantitatively, Table~\ref{tab:clinical_data} confirms the same trend over the full clinical volume: compared with ASD-POCS, CDPIR increases PSNR from $28.58\pm0.42$ to $29.36\pm0.45$ and SSIM from $0.7853\pm0.0061$ to $0.8769\pm0.0049$, while substantially reducing LPIPS from $0.1874\pm0.0051$ to $0.0475\pm0.0072$.
+These results corroborate the qualitative comparison in Fig.~\ref{fig:ge} and demonstrate that CDPIR provides improved perceptual quality and structural fidelity under zero-shot clinical reconstruction with extreme view sparsity.